Tortelloni Pasta: A Complete Guide to This Iconic Filled Pasta

 - Butter and sage sauce — sparkling wine or a dry white

-Are There Vegetarian and Vegan Tortelloni Options?
+12: Vegetarian and Vegan Options

 Yes.
 Vegetarian tortelloni commonly uses cheese and vegetable fillings.
 Vegan versions replace dairy with tofu, cashew cream, or pureed vegetables.
 Many artisanal pasta makers now offer egg-free pasta dough and plant-based fillings.